fbpx

 Three Trans Dinarica cyclists on gravel road in Durmitor, Montenegro.

 On the other hand, parts of the route in the south of Slovenia, through most of Croatia, in the west of Bosnia and Herzegovina, and parts of Albania and Macedonia are perfectly fine even in March or November, while we don’t imagine cycling in these places in July or August when temperatures rise above 30 degrees Celsius.
-Then it is better to tackle the mountainous, forested part of the Balkans, where you can refresh yourself in streams, rivers, and lakes.
+Then it is better to tackle the mountainous, forested part of the Balkans, where you can refresh yourself in streams, rivers, and lakes along the Trans Dinarica trail.

 Three cyclists on gravel bikes in Slovenia, riding the Trans Dinarica.

-You also must understand that the weather is changing year after year: in Slovenia, for example, 2022 was hot and dry, and a year later we have a lot, even too much rain.
+The weather on the Trans Dinarica bike trail can be unpredictable and changes from year to year.
+For example, in Slovenia, 2022 was hot and dry, and a year later we had a lot, even too much rain.
 Not to mention the fact that cyclists have different criteria for what is (too) cold, what is (too) hot, and how many rainy kilometers we are prepared to cover.

 Supported by